Tips for Lesbian Sex: 11 Erogenous Zones for Women that Every Lesbian Couple Must Explore

 The belly button for some women is very sensitive and has a direct link to the clitoris.
 Neurologically, the belly button and the clitoris grew from the same tissue at birth, so they are neurologically connected.

-If touching or licking the belly button is too intense, or not pleasurable, try moving a couple inches south (three finger-widths), and caress or even press on this area, known as the “sea of energy.”
+If touching or licking the belly button is too intense, or not pleasurable, try moving a couple of inches south (three finger-widths), and caress or even press on this area, known as the “sea of energy.”
 Doing so is said to increase blood flow and release tension, both of which contribute to a stronger orgasm.

 Small of back